About the Initiative

 Graduate Student Well-Being: Recent Reports

-- Recent reports have shown that anxiety and depression have increased among graduate students during the pandemic (see a 2020 Nature article by Chris Woolston).
-On our campus, we have heard increased reports of isolation, anxiety, depression, diminished motivation, and stress.The pandemic only compounded the mental health challenges graduate students commonly face.
+- Recent reports have shown that anxiety and depression have increased amongst graduate students during the pandemic (see Nature 585, 147–148; 2020).
+On our campus, we have seen increased reports of isolation, anxiety, depression, diminished motivation, and stress.The pandemic has only compounded on the mental health challenges graduate students had already been facing preceding March 2020.

-- A 2018 study in Nature identified “evidence of a mental health crisis in graduate education” (Evans et al., 2018).
+- A 2018 study by Nature recently called mental health trends amongst graduate students “evidence of a mental health crisis in graduate education” (Evans et al., 2018).
 According to the study, more than a third of doctoral students have experienced anxiety or depression and 39% reported moderate to severe depression symptoms.
 The study called for more interventions for graduate students and mental health education for faculty.

 - UC Davis surveys mirror national trends.
 According to the UC Davis Graduate Student Well-Being survey, 42% reported mild or severe depression (University of California Office of the President, 2016).
-In another 2019 study by graduate student and Professors for the Future Fellow, Leonardo Jo, the most common sources of stress for graduate students were research responsibilities or pressures, impostor syndrome, academic performance, financial / job insecurity, writing responsibilities and isolation or lack of community support (Jo, 2019).
-Of those experiencing anxiety or depression, 20% stated that their major professor did not provide adequate support.
-This study also suggested that the graduate group/department plays a critical role in supporting graduate student mental health (27.58% of graduate students gained knowledge of mental health resources from the program) (Jo, 2019).
+In the 2019 study by graduate student and Professors for the Future participant, Leonardo Jo, the most common sources of stress for graduate students were research responsibilities or pressures, impostor syndrome, academic performance, financial / job insecurity, writing responsibilities and isolation or lack of community support (Jo, 2019).
+Of those experiencing anxiety or depression, 20% disagreed that their major professor provided adequate support.
+This study also determined that the graduate group/department plays a critical role in supporting graduate student mental health (27.58% of graduate students gained knowledge of mental health resources from the program) (Jo, 2019).

 How UC Davis is Leading the Way

-Graduate programs play a critical role in providing graduate students with guidance and resources for navigating graduate school.
-By offering a course focusing on wellness, a graduate program provides vital information and also fosters a sense of community and mutual support within the cohort.
-The course is also designed to be academic, not self-help, so it allows students to engage with well-being information without having to share personal experiences.
-The Academy Program also provides faculty with training and resources to facilitate well-being conversations with graduate students and among their colleagues.
+Graduate programs play a critical role in providing graduate students with guidance and resources in navigating graduate school.
+As we have seen in recent studies, many graduate students are experiencing mental health challenges during their graduate program and do not always receive early information on signs, resources, or support.
+By offering a course, the graduate program encourages graduate student participation, ensuring they receive the information, and fosters a sense of community within the cohort.
+The course is also designed to be academic, not self-help, so it allows students to engage with well-being information without enlisting in therapy or having to share personal experiences.
+This program also provides faculty with training and resources to facilitate wellbeing conversations with graduate students - a critical step for empowering faculty to support graduate student well-being.

-The Council of Graduate Schools (CGS) recently issued a report on “Supporting Graduate Student Mental Health and Wellbeing: Evidence-Informed Recommendations for the Graduate Community.”
+The Council of Graduate Schools (CGS) recently issued a report on “Supporting Graduate Student Mental Health and Wellbeing: Evidence-Informed Recommendations for the Graduate Community” that includes a series of recommendations to address these alarming trends.
 Recommendations included training on graduate student mental health and well-being for faculty and more support mechanisms for graduate students as they navigate their graduate degrees.
 Vice Provost and Dean Jean-Pierre Delplanque is one of the Graduate Deans to sign the CGS Statement of Principles and Commitments of Graduate Deans to show his investment in graduate student well-being.
 Additional reports, papers, and resources can be found on the CGS Graduate Student Mental Health and Wellbeing page.